 TECHNIQUE: After applying color to the background and foreground you move on to the objects at the rear of the still life group.
 A basic brown crayon was used to draw in the dark tones of the bottles.
 The lighter tones and reflections were left as the white of the paper.
 Again a tissue was used to smooth out the rough texture of the crayon and blend the tones more gradually into one another.
-You can see this process more clearly in our Oil Pastel Slideshow.

 NOTE: Although it is not obvious in our illustration, it is helpful to lightly sketch the shapes of any shadows or reflections onto each object before you start applying the color.

 TECHNIQUE: The form of the large vase on the left hand side of the still life was built up with broad layers of yellow, red and blue.
 These colors were subsequently blended together with a white crayon.
 A tissue was then used to smooth and unify the overall tone to create the mottled effect of this color.
-You can see the process of this step more clearly in our Oil Pastel Slideshow.

 NOTE: When you are building up layers of color on top of one another, do so lightly as an excessive thickness of the oil crayon will start to resist the application of more color.
-If this happens, use a palette knife to scrape off the excess crayon so that you may then apply fresh color.
+If this happens, use a palette knife to scrape off the excess crayon so that you can apply fresh color.

 NOTE: In an attempt to keep the color as fresh as possible, no black was used in the creation of the darker tones.